 - Assess use of NRT/Varenicline (if available). - Confirm guit date and record on Pharmoutcomes database. - If quit date not yet set, reassess motivation to stop, discuss rationale of aiming to be smoke free rather than cutting down.
-Explain policy in relation to continuing supply of NRT - set quit date. - Provide supply of NRT /GP script request (record on Pharmoutcomes). - Record CO reading. - Praise client's achievements. - Support client through early quitting period. - Discuss withdrawal symptoms and reinforce coping strategies. - Discuss exercise referral scheme and weight management issues if appropriate. - Make next appointment. - Reinforce the 'not a puff 'rule. - If client Did Not Attend (DNA) contact by phone and where possible, leave a message/text. - A minimum of three contact attempts must be attempted if clients DNA including phone call, text, letter. - Each contact and all contact attempts should be recorded on the Pharmoutcomes database.
+Explain policy in relation to continuing supply of NRT - set quit date. - Provide supply of NRT /GP script request (record on Pharmoutcomes). - Record CO reading. - Praise client's achievements. - Support client through early quitting period. - Discuss withdrawal symptoms and reinforce coping strategies. - Discuss broader health and wellbeing support, such as weight management, if appropriate. - Make next appointment. - Reinforce the 'not a puff 'rule. - If client Did Not Attend (DNA) contact by phone and where possible, leave a message/text. - A minimum of three contact attempts must be attempted if clients DNA including phone call, text, letter. - Each contact and all contact attempts should be recorded on the Pharmoutcomes database.